 When replacing tapered roller bearings in adjusted and pre-adjusted wheel ends, it's important to replace both the bearing cups and cones at the same time.

-It might be tempting to keep the “good” half of the used set and pair it with a new mate.
-But the problem is that the used “good” component has a distinct pattern worn into its raceway.
-Mixing it with the new component may set up edge stresses along the races and result in premature bearing failure.
+It might be tempting to keep the "good" half of the used set and pair it with a new mate, but the problem is that the old "good" component has a distinct pattern worn into its raceway.
+Mixing it with the new component may set up edge stresses along the races and result in premature bearing failure

 Never spin a bearing with compressed air.
 The rolling elements may be forcefully expelled.